AAA1459/SkinModHelper/docs/guide/README.md

 1. About reskin method mentioned in "OtherSprite", it also can work for Portraits.xml, Just consider the corresponding "Sprites.xml" as "Portraits.xml".

-2. You can add a custom death particle (the circles that appear around Madeline when she dies) by creating a small image named death_particle.png and place it in your "[SpecificPlayerSprite_Path]" folder.
-Use white as the only color -- it will be filled in by your current hair color on death.
-   * For reference, the vanilla death particle is an 8x8 white circle (hair00.png).

-3. A few extra things that can be reskinned
+2. A few extra things that can be reskinned
    * The particles for feathers: "../Gameplay/[OtherSprite_Path]/particles/feather.png"
    * The particles for dream blocks: "../Gameplay/[OtherSprite_Path]/objects/dreamblock/particles.png"
       * Use the vanilla image as a guide -- you need to space out the three particle sizes in a specific way for them to be used correctly.
+   * The death particle for All things: "../Gameplay/[OtherSprite_Path]/death_particle.png"
+      * specified the death particle for specified-ID in Sprites.xml: "../Gameplay/[IDself's rootPath]/death_particle.png"
+      * death particle's vanilla image are "characters/player/hair00.png"
-   * The new bangs for all hasHair-ID in Sprites.xml: "../Gameplay/[IDself's SourcesPath]/bangs[number].png"
+   * The new bangs for specified-ID in Sprites.xml: "../Gameplay/[IDself's rootPath]/bangs[number].png"
-   * The new hair for all hasHair-ID in Sprites.xml: "../Gameplay/[IDself's SourcesPath]/hair00.png"
+   * The new hair for specified-ID in Sprites.xml: "../Gameplay/[IDself's rootPath]/hair00.png"

-Note: some specific sprites's reskin path, can also use [OtherSprite_ExPath] to complete the reskin for them
+Note: [OtherSprite_Path] in reskin path, can also look as [OtherSprite_ExPath] to do